Skip to content Skip to navigation

 This course on academic writing for publication focuses on learning to write coherently, clearly, and concisely.
 It will also include some practice in writing effective emails, letters, and short proposals.
 The course includes two 30-minute individual tutorials with the instructor.

-Oral Communication Winter
+Oral Communication Spring

 I: Oral Communication

-Winter Session: Monday, February 1 - Thursday, February 4, 3:00pm-5:00pm
+Spring Session: Monday, April 19 - Thursday, April 22, 3:00pm-5:00pm

 Attendance is required ALL 4 Days